Samsung/TizenTVApps/README.md

 ------------

 **October 24, 2014**
+We are happy to add 2 new apps that use the [Phaser](http://phaser.io/) game library:

 **TVDemoGrandmasBakery** : A match-3 games using the Phaser game library.
 <img src="https://raw.githubusercontent.com/Samsung/TizenTVApps/master/screenshots/grandmas_01.png" alt="Demo in Web Simulator" style="width:300px"/>